jnlon/gmouse/README.md

 The main loop will involve fetching and processing the gyroscope's values, updating the x/y internal velocity variables, and finally updating the mouse's position with Mouse.move().

+### Accelerometer

+The MPU-6050 has a built in accelerometer that is accessible from register 0x3B.
+It returns values that consistantly correspond to the orientation of the device relative to the ground (due force of gravity).
+This discovery saves us from having to apply something a Kalman filter to our gyroscope values or integrate them over time.

 ### Ergonomics